 Handoffs are comprised of a multitude of steps that are prone to communication error.
 This commentary describes how a hospital drew from Lean Six Sigma concepts to develop and implement a standardized handoff process.
 The effort achieved improvements and established a concrete method for nurses to apply safe communication and data sharing principles in the perioperative environment.

 The Joint Commission has traditionally focused on accreditation of health care organizations and, through its Joint Commission Resources arm, on quality improvement (QI) in areas related to its accreditation functions.
 In the first major initiative under the leadership of new president Dr. Mark Chassin, The Joint Commission launched this Center, which will focus on applying rigorous QI methods to improve safety in a number of challenging areas (the first three are hand hygiene, handoff communication, and preventing wrong site surgery) and disseminating the lessons from these efforts.
-This Web site provides more information about the Center and its goals.
+This video set provides information about the Center and its goals.

 Oakbrook Terrace, IL: The Joint Commission; November 2008.

 The quality of care delivered at US hospitals continues to improve, according to data gathered by the Joint Commission from nearly 1,500 institutions.
 Hospitals improved their provision of evidence-based care for patients with heart attacks, congestive heart failure, and pneumonia, and also improved at prevention of health care–associated infections in surgical patients.
-As in the 2007 report, adherence to the National Patient Safety Goals was more mixed.
+As in previous reports, adherence to the National Patient Safety Goals was more mixed.
 Although performance improved in some areas (including medication reconciliation and eliminating "do not use" abbreviations), many hospitals do not systematically perform time outs prior to procedures, or have reliable mechanisms for communicating critical test results.

 Prior to surgery, an anesthesiologist and surgical physician assistant noted a patient's allergy to IV contrast dye, but no order was written.
 During a time out before the procedure, an operative nurse raised concern about the allergy, but the attending anesthesiologist was not present and the resident did not speak up.